rafsan-999/Set-or-Change-hostname-in-Linux/README.md

 Step_1: Check the current hostname:

     hostnamectl
-Step_2: Change the hostname Replace new-hostname with your desired hostname:
+Step_2: Change the hostname and Replace new-hostname with your desired name:

     sudo hostnamectl set-hostname rafsan
 Step_3: Verify the changes, You can check if the hostname has been updated by using hostnamectl again: